 The purpose of bowing is to express thanks and respect, not subservience.
 Bowing is done standing and kneeling, and is done with purpose and graces.
-Standing bows should be returned with a standing response, the response to a kneeling bow is a like bow.
+Standing bows should be returned with a standing response, the response to a kneeling bow is like a bow.
 You may respond to a standing initiated bow by another with a kneeling bow.
-Hurried or half completed bows show a lack of respect and demonstrate a lack of present minded awareness.
-The body reflect the condition of the mind; the bow reflect the attitude of the person.
+Hurried or half-completed bows show a lack of respect and demonstrate a lack of present-minded awareness.
+The body reflects the condition of the mind; the bow reflects the attitude of the person.
 Bows are don as follows:

 - Stepping on or off the mats, stand and bow to the front of the training area.